AshwinSankar17/astravani/README.md

 # (FORGING) Astravaani: Streamlined Audio Processing for Synthesis and Enhancement

 Loosely inspired by [audiotools](https://github.com/descriptinc/audiotools/) and [auraloss](https://github.com/csteinmetz1/auraloss/), Astravaani is a project that simplifies audio processing for synthesis and enhancement.
-It provides three main classes: `AudioSignal`, `AudioDataset`, `TTSDataset` which implement basic functions needed to build a TTS and/or Speech Enhancement Network while just concentrating on the modelling part.
+It provides three main classes: `AudioSignal`, `AudioDataset`, `TTSDataset` which implement basic functions needed to build a TTS and/or Speech Enhancement Network while letting the user concentrate on the modelling part.
 Apart from this, I have also adapted some of the `LossFunctions` from auraloss.

 This project is currently under development and offers minimal functionality as of now.